 I can’t promise the experience won’t be painful, but I can promise I’ll take good care of your person, your love, and their story.
 I will treat it with delicacy and respect, and with an understanding that only comes from having been in your shoes.

-If you’re interested in learning more about my professional obituary writing services, please get in touch using the form below.
+If you’re interested in requesting my professional obituary writing services, please get in touch using the form below.
 You can also use the form just to talk — I’m always here <3